dnbaker/bonsai/README.md

   * Arbitrary, user-defined spaced-seed encoding.
     * *Reference compression* by windowing/minimization schemes.
     * *Generic minimization* including by taxonomic depth, lexicographic value, subsequence specificity, or Shannon entropy.
-  * Parallelized pairwise Jaccard Distance estimation using HyperLogLog sketches.
+  * Parallelized pairwise Jaccard Distance estimation using HyperLogLog sketches and is dramatically more accurate than comparable tools while also significantly outperforming them in speed.
 * An unsupervised method for taxonomic structure discovery and correction.
 * A threadsafe, SIMD-accelerated HyperLogLog implementation.
-* A HyperLogLog-based sequence distance estimator which is more accurate and orders of magnitude faster than comparable tools.
 * Scripts for downloading reference genomes from new (post-2014) and old RefSeq.

 Tools can be built to work with zstd instead of gzip by being built with a '_z' suffix. (e.g., bonsai_z).